openandclose/tosixinch/docs/intro.rst

 * ``'-b'`` or ``'--browser'`` opens ``Extracted_File``.

-You try ``-2`` several times if necessary, editing and changing site configuration
+You try ``-2`` several times if necessary, editing and changing the site configuration
 (It overwrites the same ``Extracted_File``).

 And ::